Skip to content

 If you have left the company, you might write “[Name] Has Left the Company”.
 A more personal approach would be “Farewell From [Name].”

 Think about the impression you want to leave with your readers.
-If you do not know your readers but want to introduce them to their new contacts, you might use a subject like this: “Your New Associates at XYZ Company.”
+If you do not know your readers but want to introduce them to their new contacts who are replacing you, you might use a subject like this: “Your New Associates at XYZ Company.”

 Things to Avoid

-Its best to avoid mentioning your reason for dismissal or resignation, should those two be the case in your departure, or portray you ex-employee in any time of a negative light (as tempting as it may be sometimes).
+It’s best to avoid mentioning your reason for dismissal should this be the reason for your departure.
+Also, you should never portray your former employer in any kind of negative light (as tempting as it may be sometimes).

 Examples

 As of August 1, I am no longer working at XYZ Company.
-If you have questions about leases, please call Jennifer Smith at xxx-xxx-xxxx or email her at [email].
+If you have questions about leases, you can reach Jennifer Smith at [telephone] or [email].
 For questions about insurance, please contact Rene Gomez at [email].

-To get in touch with me personally, use my home email: [email].
+To get in touch with me, you may reach me at [email].

 Best wishes,